Sonic Grade: D

 Look for these obvious signs that you are playing one his recuts:

 The sound is opaque.
 It resists your efforts to hear into the recording.
 This is to be expected.
-Modern records in general tend to lack transparency, one of the most important qualities that the better vintage pressings we sell have in abundance.
+Modern records in general tend to lack transparency, one of the most important qualities that the better vintage pressings have in abundance.

 In addition, Gray’s records consistently lack ambience and air.
 We discuss that subject in more depth here.